 Things to consider when looking for a Toy Musical Instrument

-First thing to do when looking for an musical instrument is to think about the size of the instrument and whether or not you kid is able to hold it.
-Some instruments are heavy and children can struggle holding them.
+The first thing to do when looking for a musical instrument is to think about the size of the instrument and whether or not your kid is able to hold it.
+Some instruments are heavy and children can struggle to hold them.
 Toddler will not be able to play a lot of full-sized instruments and will need to use toy instruments.
 While a 4 year old kid can start to hold an instrument for longer periods.
 When they are around 7 years old they can play most instruments and by 9 years old they are becoming capable to excel in music and able to handle carrying and instrument as well as playing.

 Types of Kids Musical Instruments